arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 - Buy a subscription.
 Go to http://office.microsoft.com/en-us/business/compare-office-365-for-business-plans-FX102918419.aspx and pick the option of your choice (e.g. Office 365 Small Business).

-Once you finish signin up for you Office 365 subscription, follow these steps:
+Once you finish signing up for your **Office 365** subscription, follow these steps:

 1. Close the browser to clear out the authentication.
 Open a browser again and go to https://portal.microsoftonline.com/default.aspx.